More older people with depression could benefit from non-drug treatments

 Depression is common in older age and with an ageing population how late-life depression is managed will become increasingly important.
 Researchers from the University of Bristol and University College London (UCL) suggest mental health in later life should be given greater priority by healthcare professionals.

-Nearly ten per cent of adults aged over 75 have a major depressive disorder, and over one-third sub-threshold depressive symptoms, yet people over the age of 85 are five times less likely to be referred for psychological therapies than people in their 50s.
+Nearly ten per cent of adults aged over 75 have major depressive disorder, and over one third sub-threshold depressive symptoms, yet people over the age of 85 are five times less likely to be referred for psychological therapies than people in their 50s.

 Researchers from the University of Bristol and UCL aimed to explore how healthcare professionals (HCPs) manage depression in older people and referrals to psychological therapies.
 The study, funded by the NIHR School for Public Health Research (SPHR), is published in the British Journal of General Practice (BJGP).

 In 20 years' time there will be more than 20 million people over the age of 60 in the UK.
 However, late-life depression is often managed in primary care with antidepressants, despite older people saying they would prefer non-drug therapies such as talk therapies, mindfulness, community activities, Internet-based interventions, and bibliotherapy.

 Yoav Ben-Shlomo, Professor of Clinical Epidemiology in the Bristol Medical School: Population Health Sciences, said: "Our research found primary care services may not give depression in older people the same priority as physical health, which is made worse by a lack of referral options suitable to older people’s needs.
 Further investment in psychological and social resources is needed, especially if older adults are to be encouraged to use psychological services."